Liohaa/retail-product-performance-analysis/data/cleaned/README.md

 ### Cleaning Process

-The raw data was cleaned and transformed using Python (Pandas).
-The cleaning steps included:

-- Removing duplicates
+The data cleaning process was done in the notebook
+`01_data_cleaning/data_preprocessing.ipynb`.

+Steps included:

-- Handling missing values
+- Checking for and confirming the absence of duplicates and missing values
 - Renaming columns for clarity
-- Converting data types (e.g. dates, numbers)
+- Converting data types (e.g. dates, numeric values)

-### 📁 Files Included
+### Files Included

-- `clean_sales.csv`: Cleaned sales transactions
+- `cleaned_sales.rar`: Cleaned sales data
-- `clean_products.csv`: Product reference table
-- `clean_returns.csv`: Data on returned products
-- `clean_discounts.csv`: Information on discounts
-- `clean_categories.csv`: Category mappings
+- `cleaned_products.csv`: Cleaned product info
+- `cleaned_cost_prices.csv`: Cost price data
+- `cleaned_loss_rates.csv`: Loss rate data

-### 🔧 Tools Used
+### Tools Used

 - Python
 - Pandas
 - Jupyter Notebook

-These cleaned files are the foundation for the analysis and visualizations in the project.
+These files were used as input for SQL queries and visualizations later in the project.